OpenSourceEconomics/respy/docs/development/randomness-and-reproducibility.rst

 Routines under ``respy.simulate`` use a seed from the sequence of ``options["simulation_seed"]`` to control randomness.
-Apart from the draws, :func:`~respy.simulate.simulate` relies on the following three functions to generate starting values for simulated agents.
+Apart from the draws, :func:`~respy.simulate.simulate` relies on the following two functions to generate starting values for simulated agents.

 .. currentmodule:: respy.simulate